-1PDF output is not interactive, but there is an option to show or hide answers to course questions.
+1PDF and PPTX output is not interactive.
+For PDF and PPTX there is an option to show or hide answers to course questions.

-2The PDF can be customized, but not using skins.
+2PDF and PPTX can be customized, but not using skins.

-Generated Content Features Per Output Type
+I Generated Content Features Per Output Type